 Kyrian Assassination Rogue Soulbinds

-The Kyrian Covenant has two very solid Soulbind choices, Pelagos and Kleia.
-Kleia's entire strength is linked to one of the final Soulbinds you can unlock with her, Pointed Courage.
+All three Kyrian Soulbinds are close to each other in performance.
+Most of Kleia's entire strength is linked to one of the final Soulbinds you can unlock with her, Pointed Courage.
 Until you do, Pelagos is the only worthwhile choice for Kyrian Aspirants.
-The third Soulbind Forgelite Prime Mikanikos has a similarly powerful final ability, Hammer of Genesis.
+The third Soulbind Forgelite Prime Mikanikos has a similarly powerful ability, Hammer of Genesis.
 This could potentially become very strong in Mythic+, but the short duration of the buff limits this Soulbind's power to situations that have somewhat frequent spawns of additional enemies or require chain-pulling in Mythic+ to maintain the buff.

 Venthyr Assassination Rogue Deep Dive

 Flagellation is the Venthyr Rogue class ability.
-It is a 90-second cooldown ability that applies a debuff to the target that lasts 20 seconds.
-Any Combo Point spent during this time will deal additional damage to the target and increase the Torment stacks this ability leaves behind.
-Before these 20 seconds have passed, but as late as possible, you will have to reactive Flagellation to consume the debuff to buff yourself with 0.5% Haste for each stack (each Combo Point you used during its duration), up to 15% Haste.
-This Haste buff then lasts another 20 seconds.
+It is a 90-second cooldown ability that applies a debuff to the target that lasts 12 seconds.
+Any Combo Point spent during this time will deal additional damage to the target and increase your Haste by 1%.
+After the debuff expires, you will continue to benefit from the Haste buff for another 12 seconds.

 Door of Shadows is the Venthyr signature ability.
 It allows you to teleport to a target location within range after casting this ability for 1.5 seconds.
 This helps out our already strong mobility toolkit by providing an ability that lets us teleport to a specific location, whereas Sprint requires you to run through potentially hazardous ground effects and Shadowstep requires a hostile or friendly target to step to.